COVID-19 vaccination in Brazil: Clandestine immunization in Minas Gerais

-According to Piauí Magazine, on March 24, 2021, a group of businessmen from Minas Gerais illegally imported doses of the Pfizer vaccine to get vaccinated in a garage.
+According to Piauí Magazine, on 24 March 2021, a group of businessmen from Minas Gerais illegally imported doses of the Pfizer vaccine to get vaccinated in a garage.
 None of them were in the priority group.
 A hospital employee, who is a neighbor of this garage, filmed the moment the clandestine immunization took place.
 One day after the denunciation, there was a Federal Police operation in the state to carry out search and seizure warrants, and it was authorized by the 35th Criminal Court of Belo Horizonte.
 ANVISA sent a letter to the police to investigate this illegal importation by individuals.

 In the second phase of the operation, an elderly caregiver and two big bus businessmen were arrested by the Federal Police.
 In her house, ampoules of sodium chloride and flu vaccines were found.
 In a statement released to the press, Pfizer denied having sold doses to Brazil to individuals and reaffirmed, along with BioNTech, that it will deliver 100 million doses to the Federal Government throughout 2021.
 Another 57 people are also investigated.

-On March 18, 2021, the Legislative Assembly of Minas Gerais installed a CPI to investigate vaccination irregularities in addition to the accusations of queue jumping.
+On 18 March 2021, the Legislative Assembly of Minas Gerais installed a CPI to investigate vaccination irregularities in addition to the accusations of queue jumping.

 Overpricing in the purchase of doses of Covaxin vaccine

 The Federal Public Ministry (MPF) identified evidence of irregularities in the purchase of 20 million doses of the Indian vaccine Covaxin, a fact that led the health minister Marcelo Queiroga to enter the list of investigated by the CPI of COVID-19, after documents from the Ministry of Foreign Affairs show that the federal government paid for the vaccines a value 1000% higher than the first offer submitted six months earlier.
-In addition, there were some warnings coming from people linked to the government such as the civil servant Luiz Ricardo Miranda and his brother, federal deputy Luís Miranda (DEM-DF) about irregularities in the purchase of the vaccine, but the warning was in vain.
+In addition, there were some warnings coming from people linked to the government such as the civil servant Luiz Ricardo Miranda and his brother, federal deputy Luis Miranda (DEM-DF) about irregularities in the purchase of the vaccine, but the warning was in vain.
 After the complaints were filed, the government denies irregularities and speaks of "evidence of tampering" in a document presented by the deputy.
-On June 29, the Ministry of Health announces the suspension of vaccine imports due to "controversies" with the contract.
+On 29 June, the Ministry of Health announces the suspension of vaccine imports due to "controversies" with the contract.